oaksisfolks/ksw/README.md

 Running as a daemon, `ksw` only requires user input if your VPN connection is disconnected by something other than yourself.
+In the case of a failed VPN connection, you can reconnect to the VPN using NetworkManager. `kswd.service` will continue as if nothing happened.
-In the case of a failed VPN connection, discontinue all sensitive internet activity (quit out of your browser and/or torrent client), then run `sudo ksw off` to regain access to the network.
+In the case that you cannot reconnect, or choose not to, discontinue all sensitive internet activity (quit out of your browser and/or torrent client), then run `sudo ksw off` to regain access to the network.

 ### Issues: